petitparser/dart-petitparser/README.md

 ### Writing a Simple Grammar

-Writing grammars with PetitParser is simple as writing Dart code.
-For example, to write a grammar that can parse identifiers that start with a letter followed by zero or more letter or digits are defined as follows:
+Writing grammars with PetitParser is as simple as writing Dart code.
+For example, the following code creates a parser that can read identifiers (a letter followed by zero or more letter or digits):

 ```dart
 final id = letter() & (letter() | digit()).star();
 ```

-If you look at the object `id` in the debugger, you'll notice that the code above builds a tree of parser objects:
+If you inspect the object `id` in the debugger, you'll notice that the code above builds a tree of parser objects:

 - SequenceParser: This parser accepts a sequence of parsers.
   - CharacterParser: This parser accepts a single letter.